 Medicaid eligible professionals do not have to demonstrate meaningful use in their first payment year.
 They only have to demonstrate that they have Adopted, Implemented, or Upgraded (AIU) to certified EHR technology.

 In order for an eligible professional to receive payment in the second year of participation, they will have to attest to meaningful use of certified EHR for a continuous 90-day period.
 In subsequent years, the Meaningful Use reporting period is the entire calendar year.
 (NOTE: all providers will have a 90 day reporting period in 2014).
-The Attesting to Meaningful Use Checklist [PDF 188 KB] has been developed to help providers prepare for Meaningful Use attestation.
+The Meaningful Use Getting Started Tip sheet [PDF 188 KB] has been developed to help providers prepare for Meaningful Use attestation.

 Refer to Timeframes and Reporting Periods [PDF 220 KB] for further information.